HarryCashel/Pythreddit/README.md

 ![wire](/wire-frames/Page%203.png)
 ##### Profile settings / info
-General info for the user to fill out. can change their linked email address, display name and upload their avatar here.
+General info for the user to fill out.
+Can change their linked email address, display name and upload their avatar here.
 ![wire](/wire-frames/Page%204.png)
 ##### Threads
 Content header/ Image/video at top if there is one. followed by creator text.